Make an appeal

 If your appeal is for any of the Dixons Academies (apart from Dixons Marchbank Academy, Dixons Manningham Academy and Dixons Cottingley Academy), Eden Boys’ Leadership Academy, Bingley Grammar School, Trinity Academy Bradford, Our Lady of Victories Catholic Primary School, St Anne’s Catholic Primary School, St Anthony’s Catholic Primary School (Clayton), St Winefride’s Catholic Primary School, St Joseph’s Catholic Primary School (Keighley), St John The Evangelist Catholic Primary School or St Walburga’s Catholic Primary School, you need to contact the school direct to request an appeal form as they have a separate independent procedure.

-Guidance note for submitting an appeal
+Guidance notes for submitting an appeal

 Should I appeal?